-If the answer is no, improve the current condition Adjust chart input variables (Decision Chart 3) to a funding level necessary to improve the aggregate campus condition.
-The chart displays a one-time infusion of funds, and a
+If the answer is no, improve the current condition Adjust chart input variables (Decision Chart 3) to a funding level necessary to improve the aggregate campus conlong-term maintenance account increase to hold the benefit achieved by the one-time infusion.
+Funding to produce this result is immediately know and available for approval.